The Intellectual Property Review: Canada

 The Copyright Act4 prevents the unauthorised copying, performance or publication (where not already published) of original artistic, dramatic, musical and literary creations.
 Registration of copyright is not a prerequisite for enforcement but provides the registration holder with the presumption of ownership and subsistence of copyright in any eventual enforcement proceedings.

 In general, the term of copyright protection is the life of the author plus 50 years.
-Where the author is unknown, the term is restricted to 50 years after the first publication of the work.
+Where the author is unknown, the term is restricted to the earlier of 75 years after the first publication of the work, or 100 years after which the work is made.
 In neither case is the term extendable or renewable.

 The Copyright Act also contains a reversion provision under which, with some exceptions, any assignment or grant of interest in copyright ends 25 years following the author's death with the rights reverting back to his or her estate.